 This tool isn’t one to disappoint in terms of versatility.
 You will be able to shoot nails and staples that are 0.75 to 2 inches long.
 The benefit of this wide range is that you will be able to use a variety of nails with the tool without worrying about them being incompatible.

 On the other hand, you will be getting a high power-rating on this pneumatic brad nailer.
-The tool can operate within 60-100 PSI with a 0.25-inch NPT air inlet fitting.
+The 18 gauge brad nailer can operate within 60-100 PSI with a 0.25-inch NPT air inlet fitting.
 Hence, it will provide smooth operations on a variety of materials.

-What makes the tool even better is that its magazine is spacious enough to carry 100 brads at once, and the quick-release design makes jam clearing much easier.
+What makes the brad nailer even better is that its magazine is spacious enough to carry 100 brads at once, and the quick-release design makes jam clearing much easier.
 Furthermore, you will be getting oil, a custom carrying case, and adjustment wrenches with this product.

 However, you will have to be very careful with the trigger, as some brads may get nailed randomly.
 On the other hand, you will have to cautious with the entire tool as well since it may break down if too much pressure is applied to it.